logar16/ScavengerWorld/README.md

 | Give    | GUID of object to give and GUID of receiver (unit or storage) |
 | Attack  | GUID of object to attack                                      |

+A note on giving, it can be used to give to units that don't necessarily want the item (I don't have a good mechanism for them deciding if they want the item in that same "turn").
+Giving is also how the unit can drop off food into the food storage area.

 ## TODOs

 1. Test printout to visualize
-  * Currently works but it would be nice to have more detailed visualization to improve understandability
+	- Currently works but it would be nice to have more detailed visualization to improve understandability
-1. Action input handled
+1. Write tests for unit actions
 1. `SensoryDisplay` and how distance affects it
+	- Keep in mind how this will be communicated to agents
 1. Tune configuration for Unit attributes
 1. Configuration and creation for items (low-priority)
 1. Finish mimicing the OpenAI gym interface